DannyS95/Aegis/backend/README.md

 Shared infrastructure (Prisma, Redis, HTTP) lives in their own layers so contexts stay decoupled.

+### How we build and evolve APIs here

+1. **Identify the bounded context.** New behaviour lives inside the domain that owns it (for example, token issuance stays in `auth/`, user read models stay in `users/`).
+Cross-cutting concerns belong in `security/` or shared utilities.
+2. **Model the module.** Each context exposes a Nest module (`*.module.ts`) that assembles its controllers, services, and any Prisma dependencies.
+Modules are the only units other contexts import.
+3. **Design the contract.** Controllers define HTTP routes and simple DTOs, delegating to services for real work.
+Services encapsulate business rules and talk to Prisma or other providers injected via Nest.
+4. **Secure first.** Guards from `security/guards` sit in front of controllers to enforce authentication/authorization.
+They rely on shared providers like `JwtKeyProvider` so every route validates tokens consistently.
+5. **Keep concerns isolated.** When a feature spans contexts (e.g. auth issuing tokens for users), communicate through injected services rather than reaching into another context’s files.
+6. **Document and test.** Update this README when architecture changes, and add focused unit tests alongside the controller/service being touched.

+Following this flow keeps the codebase aligned with our DDD-lite structure while making it obvious where new APIs should live and how they should be wired.

 ---

 ## 3. How Authentication Works